Arbitration in France - Complete Legal Advice for Foreigners

 There are different requirements for domestic and international arbitration in France.
 In case of domestic arbitration, an arbitration agreement must be concluded in writing.
 This can also be an arbitration clause included in an already existing contract.
 The agreement must define the subject of the dispute.
 Also, the parties have the option to select unilateral or optional clauses.
 This means that one party, but not the other, will have the right to choose between the preferred methods for solving the dispute: either arbitration or court adjudications.

-In international arbitration, arbitration agreements are not subject to any formal requirements.
+In international arbitration cases, the agreements are not subject to any formal requirements.
 The original arbitration agreement or a copy thereof must be provided when settling a dispute through arbitration in France.

 The number of arbitrators needed to solve a case can be determined by the parties and included in the arbitration agreement.
 The French Arbitration Court does not impose a default number of arbitrators, if the parties have not specified this in their agreement.
 Accordingly, the task of appointing the designated arbitrators falls in the competence of the parties.
 If they fail to reach an agreement, a judge will appoint the arbitrator.